BrandMeister/BM206-TextService/README.md

 ###WX [location]
 Uses the Yahoo Query Language to request the weather for a specific location.

+##Usage
+All messages have to be sent to the local masterserver.
+This means that the id should be XXX990 having XXX as DMR countrycode.

 ##Disclaimer
 At the moment only support for hytera terminals has been tested.
 It is known that the Connect Systems CS700 has issues with the usage of this service.